 With that in mind, here are four different types of common sauna wood and their pros and cons when used in a sauna.

-Cedar is the most common choice for saunas and is often deemed the best wood for saunas because :
+Cedar wood for sauna is the most common choice and is often deemed the best wood for saunas because :

 - It's a stable wood that’s still malleable.